MOxUnit/MOcov/README.md

                 '-profile_info',...
                 '-cover_json_file','coverage.json',...
                 '-cover_xml_file','coverage.xml',...
-                '-cover_html_dir','coverage_html',
-                '-method','file');
+                '-cover_html_dir','coverage_html');
     ```

     coverage results are stored in JSON, XML and HTML formats.

--   use with continuous integration service, such as [Shippable] or [travis-ci] combined with [coveralls.io].
-See the .travis.yml in the MOxUnit project for an example.
+-   Use with continuous integration service, such as [Shippable] or [travis-ci] combined with [coveralls.io].
+See the  in the MOxUnit project for an example.

 ### Use with travis-ci and Shippable
-MOcov can be used with the [Travis-ci] and [Shippable] service for continuous integration testing.
-This is achieved by setting up a [.travis.yml configuration file](.travis.yml).

-Due to recursiveness issues, MOcov cannot use these services to generate coverage reports for itself.
-For an example, see the [MOxUnit .travis.yml] file.
+MOcov can be used with the [Travis-ci] and [Shippable] services for continuous integration testing.
+This is achieved by setting up a `travis.yml` file.
+Due to recursiveness issues, MOcov cannot use these services to generate coverage reports for itself; but for an example, see the [MOxUnit .travis.yml] file.

 ### Compatibility notes
 - Because GNU Octave 3.8 and 4.0 do not support `classdef` syntax, 'old-style' object-oriented syntax is used for the class definitions.